Postal voting: Malaysia

 In Malaysia, opposition leader and former deputy prime minister Anwar Ibrahim alleged that postal votes have been used by the ruling Barisan Nasional coalition in securing seats in certain constituencies.
 He also said that in one particular constituency (Setiawangsa), he claimed that his Parti Keadilan Rakyat had actually won during the 2008 elections, before 14,000 postal votes came in awarding the incumbent BN parliamentarian the seat with a majority of 8,000 votes.
 In Malaysia, only teachers, military personnel, and policemen based away from their constituencies are eligible to submit postal votes.

 Mexico

 In Mexico, since the 2006 federal elections, postal voting for people living abroad has been permitted.
 A request can be made to the National Electoral Institute which then sends the ballots outside the country.

 Norway

 Postal voting is accepted for voters who are staying abroad and are not close to a foreign station or other voting place.
 Voters can request ballots to be sent to them.
 Voters are also allowed to write their own ballots.

 Philippines

 Mail-in ballots are an option for Overseas Filipinos in select countries only.
 The general practise for local and overseas absentee voting in Philippine elections requires that ballots be cast in person at select polling places, such as a consulate office.

+Poland

+Postal voting (głosowanie korespondencyjne) is available to all Polish citizens on demand who declare and justify their absence during an election at a designated state council, institution or government website.
+The reason for absence comprises infirmity, disability, age (for citizens aged 60 and over), or if a person eligible to cast a ballot is currently placed under quarantine or isolation.

+Singapore

+Singaporean citizens living abroad may vote by post in presidential and parliamentary elections.

+Slovakia

+Postal voting in Slovakia was introduced in 2004.
+Slovak citizens living or stationed abroad can use it on demand to participate in Parliamentary elections and national referendums.
+When using postal voting the voters abroad are assigned to special districts.
+One special district usually corresponds to about 4000 voters.

+The first elections when postal voting was conducted in Slovakia were the 2006 Parliamentary election.